-- 8. Then you will see the Finish page. - > If you don't make any change on the Wireless page, you will see the Finish page as shown in Figure 3-14.
-Click the Finish button to finish the Quick Setup.
+If there is something changed on the Wireless page, you will see the Finish page as shown in Figure 3-14.
+Click the Finish button to make your wireless configuration take effect and finish the Quick Setup.

 Figure 3-14 Quick Setup - Finish